 If you have served and are experiencing symptoms of Post Traumatic Stress (PTS), you are not alone.
 Up to 20% of Veterans of the post 9/11 conflicts have been diagnosed with PTS.
-If you are of this 20%, take comfort in knowing that your symptoms are normal and a natural response to trauma; there is nothing wrong with you.
+If you are of this 20%, it is important to know that your symptoms are normal and a natural response to trauma; there is nothing wrong with you.
 PTS is unique in comparison to other mental health diagnoses, as the symptoms are caused by exposure to traumatic events.
 Therefore, the resulting trauma response should be viewed as an injury rather than a disorder or illness.

 When you suffer a physical injury, the body naturally heals itself and a similar healing process occurs when a trauma injury occurs.
-The symptoms of PTS are normal and expected immediately following a traumatic experience; as healing occurs.
-Typically, PTS symptoms resolve within a few weeks to a month, as the traumatic events are processed.
-If you are continuing to experience symptoms months and years after the trauma, something is getting in the way of the natural healing process.
-In therapy, when you are ready, we will look at what is getting in the way of your natural healing and help you to integrate the trauma in a realistic, healthy way so that you can move past the trauma and live a more fulfilling life.
+The symptoms of PTS are normal and expected immediately following a traumatic experience, as healing occurs.
+Typically PTS symptoms resolve within a few weeks to a month as the traumatic events are processed.
+If you are continuing to experience symptoms months and years after the trauma, it is an indication that something is getting in the way of the natural healing process.
+In therapy, using a trauma informed approach and evidence based methods, we will look at what is getting in the way of your natural healing and help you to integrate the trauma in a realistic, healthy way so that you can move past the trauma and live a more fulfilling life.

+Moral injury has emerged as one of the most prevalent invisible injuries to military service members of the post 9/11 conflicts.
 The definition of moral injury is "The damage done to one's conscience or moral compass when one perpetrates, witnesses or fails to prevent acts that transgress their own moral and ethical values or codes of conduct."
-Moral injury has emerged as one of the most prevalent invisible injuries to military service members of the post 9/11 conflicts.
-The symptoms are similar to those of PTS and treatment methods used to treat PTS have also been shown to be effective in treating moral injury.
+Symptoms of moral injury are similar to those of PTS and treatment methods used to treat PTS have also been shown to be effective in treating moral injury.
 If you believe that the symptoms you are experiencing could be due to a moral injury, I can help.
-I have training and experience in evidence based treatment modalities including EMDR and Adaptive Disclosure, which could be effective in alleviating your symptoms.
+I have training and experience in evidence based treatment approaches including EMDR and Adaptive Disclosure, which can be effective in alleviating your symptoms.

 The Long Road Home

-Returning home after deployment can be a difficult transition for you as well as your loved ones.
+Returning home after deployment can be a difficult transition.
 You may feel isolated, like even your closest family and friends can't relate.
 You may feel as if you have changed and no one understands you now.
-You may feel like your loved ones just want you to be "back to normal."
 The transition from war zone to home front would ideally take place slowly and with a great deal of understanding and support.
-However, this is not always possible when balancing your needs with the needs of your loved ones as well as tending to your responsibilities while readjusting to "life as usual."
+However, this is not always possible when balancing your needs with the needs of your loved ones as you readjust to "life as usual."
 If you are suffering from symptoms of PTS, this process is undoubtedly much more complicated.
-How do you find the time and space to heal from the trauma you have experienced so that you can tend to your relationships and responsibilities?
+How do you find the time and space to heal from the moral injury and/or trauma you have experienced so that you can tend to your relationships and responsibilities?
 Therapy, of course.